Your retirement income now and later

 Depending on your provider, you’ll usually be able to access personal and workplace pensions from age 55 onwards and 25% of the pot will be tax-free.
 Your pension provider will give you options around how you’d prefer to have it paid.
 Check gov.uk for information to find out more about the options.

-If you choose to use your retirement funds as income (drawdown), and you take too much too quickly, your funds could be depleted or you might run out altogether, so it might be worth speaking to a financial adviser before making any decisions.
+If you choose to use your retirement funds as income (drawdown), and you take too much too quickly, you could use up or empty your fund altogether, so it might be worth speaking to a financial adviser before making any decisions.

 Pensions aren’t the only way to fund your retirement, so if you’d like to discuss ways you might be able to boost your retirement savings on top of your pension, we might be able to help.